antonioscalaunina/ANTI-FASc/Example1_Tohoku.md

     https://www.sciencebase.gov/catalog/item/5aa1b00ee4b0b1c392e86467

-ANTI-FASc mesh generator can work by using both the *_dep*.xyz and the *_dep*.grd file that you can download here.
+ANTI-FASc mesh generator can work by using both the *_dep*.xyz and the *_dep*.grd file that you can download at the mentioned webpages.
 These two files, for this example are already available in the folder *utils/sz_slabs/*

 The mesh generation will be managed through the configuration set in the file *config_files/Parameters/input.json*.